-Hardware Maintenance Manual This separately purchased publication contains information for trained service technicians.
-To obtain a copy, refer to "Ordering Publications" on page 105.

-• Technical Information Manual This separately purchased publication contains information for individuals who want to know more about the technical aspects of their computer.
-To obtain a copy, refer to "Ordering Publications" on page 105.
+- Hardware Maintenance Manual This separately purchased publication contains information for trained service technicians. - Technical Information Manual This separately purchased publication contains information for individuals who want to know more about the technical aspects of their computer.

 Chapter 1.
-Your IBM Personal Computer
+Your IBM IntelliStation

-Thank you for selecting an IBM Personal Computer.
-Your PC incorporates many of the latest advances in personal computer technology and is easy to expand and upgrade as your needs change.
+Thank you for selecting an IBM IntelliStation.
+Your computer incorporates many of the latest advances in computer technology and is easy to expand and upgrade as your needs change.

-What Your IBM Personal Computer Offers
+What Your IBM Computer Offers